2022 St Helens Metropolitan Borough Council election

-The 2022 St Helens Metropolitan Borough Council election is currently taking place as of 5 May 2022.
-Due to boundary changes, all 48 councillors will be elected at the same time, with the council moving to a system of all-out elections every four years.
-The election will take place alongside other local elections across the United Kingdom.
+The 2022 St Helens Metropolitan Borough Council election took place on 5 May 2022.
+Due to boundary changes, all 48 councillors were elected at the same time, with the council moving to a system of all-out elections every four years.
+The election took place alongside other local elections across the United Kingdom.

 In the previous council election in 2021, Labour maintained its control of the council, holding 35 seats after the election.
 The Liberal Democrats where the Opposition with 4 Seats while the Greens, Conservatives and Rainhill Independents had 3 Each, Earlestown Independents had 1.

 Background

 The Local Government Act 1972 created a two-tier system of metropolitan counties and districts covering Greater Manchester, Merseyside, South Yorkshire, Tyne and Wear, the West Midlands, and West Yorkshire starting in 1974.
 St Helens was a district of the Merseyside metropolitan county.
 The Local Government Act 1985 abolished the metropolitan counties, with metropolitan districts taking on most of their powers as metropolitan boroughs.
 The Liverpool City Region Combined Authority was created in 2014 and began electing the mayor of the Liverpool City Region from 2017.
 The body was given strategic powers covering a region that encompassed the former Merseyside metropolitan county with the addition of Halton Borough Council.

 Since its formation, St Helens has continuously been under Labour control apart from a period of no overall control from 2004 to 2010.
 Labour continued to run the council from 2004 until the 2005 election, when the Liberal Democrats formed a coalition with the Conservatives in an arrangement that lasted until Labour regained control of the council in the 2010 election.
 In the most recent election in 2021, Labour lost three seats but maintained their majority.
 Of the seventeen seats up for election—sixteen on the normal thirds schedule and one by-election on the same date—Labour won twelve, independent candidates won two and the Liberal Democrats, Conservatives and Greens won one seat each.

 St Helens council underwent boundary changes ahead of this election.
 The Local Government Boundary Commission for England determined that the council should continue to elect 48 councillors and designed new election boundaries to reflect population change.
 The new boundaries include thirteen three-member wards, four two-member wards and one single-member ward.
 The new boundaries will be used for all-out elections every four years instead of the previous model of election a third of councillors in each of three years out of four.